I Crawl Through It by A.S. King

 Is it normal to know, deep down, that you are two people joined as cells?
 Is it normal to know, for sure, that there is an organ inside us that no scientist has discovered?
 Is it normal to know, deep down, that you will escape this place in a helicopter that no one else can see?

 Right off the bat you need to know that King is not your typical young adult author.
-She has a very unique voice and is writing books that are pretty well unparalleled in the genre.
-My goodness, her books are so beautiful and out there and wonderful.
+She has a very unique voice and is writing books that are unparalleled in the genre.
+Her books are so beautiful and out there and wonderful.
 She takes pieces from the imagination and uses them to highlight something that is achingly real and honest.
 I don’t even know how to put words to it.
 She writes books that poke you in the soul.
 With a stick.

 BE WARNED.
 They are known to cause severe to acute book hangovers.

 This particular soul-poker is about four teenagers growing up in Pennsylvania (I think?).
 They go to a school that receives a bomb threat every single day.
 They spend their classes outside.
 They are no longer surprised by bomb-sniffing dogs and policemen with guns.

 Our big explosion is coming any day now.
 Can’t you hear the ticking?